YufenLin/tanzania_water_predictor/README.md

 # Tanzania water pumps predictor
-Classification model predicting the function of water pumps throughout Tanzania
+Use [Tanzanian Water Well Data](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/) to create a classification model predicting the function of water pumps throughout Tanzania

 ## Findings
-We found that the most broken wells are clustered near cities.
+- Most broken pumps in big cities  located on the coast with high population density.
+- Elevation and population are the main predictors of model.
+- There are 14850 records in the test data, we predict 64% functional, 34% non functional, 2% functional needs repair.

 ## The Process

 ### Data Cleaning
-1. There are 59400 records in train data and 14850 records in test data.
+1. There are 59400 records in the train data and 14850 records in the test data.
 2. Predict the condition of water wells.
 There are three status: functional, non functional, and functional needs repair.
 3. The features we used:
     - amount_tsh - Total static head (amount water available to waterpoint)